Occupational therapy: The Kent Centre for Pain Medicine and Neuromodulation

 An occupational therapist will:

-• assess your pain and learn about your interests and usual routines to build up your stamina gradually, so you can carry on with your daily activities
+• Assess your pain and learn about your interests and usual routines.
+Doing this will help build up your stamina gradually, so you can carry on with your daily activities.

-• show you techniques to help you overcome pain whilst remaining active; and
+• Show you techniques to help you overcome pain whilst remaining active.

 2. Improve your back care